 Current rates for all customers are based on equivalent dwelling units (EDUs).
 An EDU is the average wastewater discharge from a single family home.
 Single family residential homes are charged as one EDU, or one billing unit.
 Other residential – mobile homes, apartments, duplexes/triplexes – are charged per unit or space.

-Since 2017, commercial rates have been charged based on the number of EDUs calculated annually based on winter water usage.
+Commercial users have been charged based on winter water usage.
 Winter water usage has not been calculated since 2017, therefore commercial accounts have been paying the same calculated rates for the last eight years.

 The proposed rate structure for all customers will charge 1) a flat fee per wastewater account and 2) a fee based on the demand placed on the wastewater system.